1 free admission to the pool

 Which lifts are open in summer?

-In summer, four lifts are open in La Clusaz: the Beauregard gondola, the Crêt du Merle chairlift, the Crêt du Loup chairlift, and the Patinoire gondola (reserved exclusively for use of the summer sled).
+In summer, four lifts are open in La Clusaz: the Beauregard gondola, the Crêt du Merle chairlift, the Crêt du Loup chairlift, and the Patinoire gondola (reserved exclusively for use by the summer luge).
 To check the opening hours of each lift, you can click here.

 What activities can I do thanks to the lifts?

 The lifts give you access to a wide range of activities.
-You can take your mountain bike and enjoy the marked trails, go hiking, or simply take a walk in the mountains.
-Two summer sled runs also await you, accessible via the Patinoire gondola.
-And discover the new features: La Bascule, our giant swing open from 10:00 a.m. to 4:00 p.m., more information here.
-The Immersive Area, with a new film for summer 2025, opens according to the Beauregard gondola timetable; find all the information here.
+You can bring your mountain bike and enjoy the marked trails, go hiking, or simply stroll in the mountains.
+Two summer luge tracks are also waiting for you, accessible via the Patinoire gondola.
+And discover the new attractions: La Bascule, our giant swing open from 10:00 a.m. to 4:00 p.m., more information here.
+The Immersive Space, with a new film for summer 2025, open during the Beauregard gondola hours, find all the info here.

 How can I use the lifts?

-Several options are available to you to access the lifts, depending on your activity: For the summer sled, all you need to do is buy one or more rides, then go to the departure point of the Patinoire gondola to begin the adventure.
-For hiking or mountain biking, you can choose a pass that gives you unlimited access to the lifts (excluding the summer sled), valid for 3 hours, one day, or several days.
+Several options are available to you for accessing the lifts, depending on your activity: For the summer luge, simply buy one or more rides, then go to the departure point of the Patinoire gondola to begin the adventure.
+For hiking or mountain biking, you can choose a pass that gives you unlimited access to the lifts (excluding the summer luge), valid for 3 hours, one day, or several days.
 You also have the option of buying a single ride on the lift of your choice — the descent is free!

-Where can I buy my pass / single ride / sled ride?
+Where can I buy my pass / single ascent / luge ride?

 You can buy your passes at the Central Ticket Office at Crêt du Merle (from July 1 to August 30: 09:15 - 17:15) and at the Champ Giguet Ticket Office opposite the ice rink (from July 1 to August 30: 09:15 - 18:30).
 For opening weekends in June and September, the Champ Giguet Ticket Office is open from 13:45 to 17:30.
 You can also buy or reload your passes at the kiosks near the ticket offices.